alexellis/k3sup/README.md

 > Warning: issues requesting support for smart cards / 2FA will be closed immediately.
 The feature has been proven to work, and is provided as-is.

 You can use a smart card or 2FA security key such as a Yubikey.
-You must have your ssh-agent configured correctly, at that point k3sup will defer to the agent to make connections on MacOS and Linux.
-[Find out more](https://github.com/alexellis/k3sup/pull/312)
+You must have your ssh-agent configured correctly, at that point k3sup will defer to the agent to make connections on macOS, Linux, and Windows.
+[Find out more](https://github.com/alexellis/k3sup/issues/463)

 ### Misc note on `iptables`